 There are two main types of sham marriages: one-sided and two-sided.

 In a one-sided sham marriage, only one person has bad faith intent in entering the union.
-In these cases, the noncitizen does not tell the citizen that his or her true motivation for entering the marriage is to secure a green card.
+In these cases, the noncitizen does not tell the U.S. citizen that their true motivation for entering the marriage is to secure a green card.

-In a two-sided sham marriage both parties agree to enter into a fake marriage to get around U.S. immigration laws or to secure an immigration benefit.
-In many of these cases the U.S. citizen is either paid to enter into the marriage or marries the noncitizen as a favor.
+In a two-sided sham marriage, both parties agree to enter into a fake marriage to get around U.S. immigration laws or to secure an immigration benefit.
+In many of these cases, the U.S. citizen is either paid to enter into the marriage or marries the noncitizen out of friendship or as a favor.

-While these factors will raise red flags, no factor is determinative of a sham marriage and can be overcome if there is a valid explanation or there are other factors that indicate that the marriage is bona fide.
+While these will raise red flags, no factor is determinative of a sham marriage.
+A red flag can be overcome if there is a valid explanation or there are other factors that indicate that the marriage is bona fide.

-If the government determines that a marriage is a sham, the spousal visa will be denied and the noncitizen will face removal (deportation) from the United States.
-There are strong criminal penalties for marriage fraud in the U.S. as well.
+If the U.S. government determines that a marriage is a sham, the spousal visa or green card will be denied and the noncitizen will face removal (deportation) from the United States.
+There are strong criminal penalties for marriage fraud in the United States, as well.